Uncertainty in Bayesian Leave-One-Out Cross-Validation Based Model Comparison: Additional Results for the Simulated Experiment

 Figure~\ref{fig_moments_n_b_out} illustrates the relative mean and skewness for the sampling distribution $\elpdHatC{\Md}{\y}$, for the distribution of the estimand $\elpdC{\Md}{\y}$, and for the error distribution $\elpdHatErrC{\Md}{\y}$ estimated from the simulated experiments as a function of the data size $n$ for different non-shared covariates' effects $\beta_\Delta$ when there is an outlier observation in the data.
 Compared to the analogous plot without the outlier in Figure~\ref{fig_moments_n_b}, introducing the outlier affects the distribution of $\elpdHatC{\Md}{\y}$ more than of the distribution of $\elpdC{\Md}{\y}$.
 This is plausible considering the leave-one-out technique used in the estimator.
 Due to the difference in the distribution of $\elpdHatC{\Md}{\y}$, the error $\elpdHatErrC{\Md}{\y}$ is also affected.
 The effect is greater when the non-shared covariates effect $\beta_\Delta$ is bigger.

 Figure~\ref{fig_joint_out} illustrates the joint distribution of the estimator $\elpdHatC{\Md}{\y}$ and the estimand $\elpdC{\Md}{\y}$ when there is an outlier observation present.
-Similar to the case without an outlier illustrated in Figure~\ref{fig_joint}, although in a slightly lesser degree, the estimator and the estimand get negatively correlated when the models' predictive performances get more similar.
-In the outlier-case, however, the estimator is clearly biased and using the LOO-CV method is problematic.
-For example, in the case where $n=128$ and $\beta_\Delta=1.0$, the distributions of $\elpdHatC{\Md}{\y}$ and $\elpdC{\Md}{\y}$ lies in the opposite sides of sign and LOO-CV method will almost surely pick the wrong model.
+Similar to the case without an outlier illustrated in Figure~\ref{fig_joint}, although to a slightly lesser degree, the estimator and the estimand get negatively correlated when the models' predictive performances get more similar.
+In the outlier case, however, the estimator is biased and using the LOO-CV method is problematic.
+For example, in the case where $n=128$ and $\beta_\Delta=1.0$, the distributions of $\elpdHatC{\Md}{\y}$ and $\elpdC{\Md}{\y}$ lie in the opposite sides of sign and LOO-CV method will almost surely pick the wrong model.